-- 1. Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - 2.
+- 1. Visit http://tplinkwifi.net, and log in with the username and password you set for the router. - 2.
 Go to Advanced > System Tools > Diagnostics.

-- 3. Enter the information with the help of page tips: - 1) Choose Ping or Traceroute as the diagnostic tool to test the connectivity; - Ping is used to test the connectivity between the router and the tested host, and measure the round-trip time. - Traceroute is used to display the route (path) your router has passed to reach the tested host, and measure transit delays of packets across an Internet Protocol network. - 2) Enter the IP Address or Domain Name of the tested host. - 4.
-Click Start to begin the diagnostics. - Ø Tine
+- 3. Enter the information with the help of page tips: - 1) Choose Ping or Traceroute as the diagnostic tool to test the connectivity; - Ping is used to test the connectivity between the router and the tested host, and measure the round-trip time.

+Traceroute is used to display the route (path) your router has passed to reach the tested host, and measure transit delays of packets across an Internet Protocol network.

+2) Enter the IP Address or Domain Name of the tested host.

+4. Click Start to begin the diagnostics.